 SPOT

-Cape Soya is the northernmost point on Hokkaido's main island.
-You can see the island of Sakhalin in the distance.
-The "Monument to the Northernmost Point of Japan" is located at 45 degrees 31 minutes 22 seconds north latitude, at the very tip of Cape Soya, and stands at the very top of Japan.
-The monument is designed as a triangular pyramid that resembles one ridge of the North Star, the symbol of the northern regions.
-The letter N in the center of the tower represents "north," and the circle on the base represents "peace and cooperation."
-There is also a statue of explorer Mamiya Rinzo, and with its magnificent views, it is a commemorative spot that attracts many tourists.
+Cape Soya is the northernmost point of Hokkaido Island.
+From here, you can see the silhouette of Sakhalin in the distance.
+The "Monument of Japan's Northernmost Point" is located at the tip of Cape Soya, at 45 degrees 31 minutes 22 seconds north latitude, truly at the very top of Japan.
+The monument is designed as a triangular pyramid, shaped like one facet of the North Star, a symbol of the northern country.
+The letter "N" in the center of the tower represents "North," and the circular shape on the pedestal symbolizes "peace and cooperation."
+There is also a statue of the explorer Rinzo Mamiya, and many tourists visit this memorial spot for its magnificent views.

-Due to the widening of National Route 238, which made it difficult to see the monument from car windows, and to expand parking spaces, construction work was carried out in 1988 to relocate the monument about 20 meters offshore.
-Until then, the "Monument at the Northernmost Point of Japan" was 4.53 meters high, in reference to the latitude, but it was rebuilt to be one size larger as it is today.
+Due to the widening of National Route 238 and other factors, making the monument less visible from car windows, and to expand parking space, relocation work was carried out in 1988 (Showa 63), moving it about 20 meters offshore.
+Until then, the "Monument of Japan's Northernmost Point" was 4.53 meters high, in reference to its latitude, but it was rebuilt to be significantly larger, as it is today.

 Fee